fantasydata/fantasydata-api-node/README.md

 # fantasydata-api-node
-[FantasyData](https://fantasydata.com) API client library wrapper for Node.
-For more information on the FantasyData API check the [Fantasy Data Developer Portal](https://developer.fantasydata.com/?developer-portal).
+[SportsDataIO](https://sportsdata.io) API client (formerly branded as FantasyData) library wrapper for Node.
+For more information on the SportsDataIO API check the [SportsDataIO Developer Portal](https://sportsdata.io/developers).
 There are no external dependencies for this package aside from [node](https://nodejs.org/).

 ## Installation
 This library is distributed on `npm`.
 In order to add it as a dependency, run the following command: